HL7/VhDir/pages/_includes/vhdir-productplan-intro.md

 ProductPlan describes a health insurance offering comprised of a list of covered benefits (i.e. the product), costs associated with those benefits (i.e. the plan), and additional information about the offering, such as who it is owned and administered by, a coverage area, contact information, etc.

-We propose to create a new productPlan resource as part of the base FHIR specification.

 **Examples:**

-The following are example uses for the vhdir-productPlan profile:
+The following are example uses for the vhdir-productplan profile:

 -  TBD